We’re all familiar with the Ohio BCI (Bureau of Criminal Investigation) but, what is the secret police group called the OIU?

 These days, the OIU is getting more publicity because they are additionally tasked with investigating claims of businesses breaking the ever-changing laws regarding social distancing, bar regulations, liquor delivery, and blatant violations of Ohio Department of Health (ODH) orders.

 On July 18th, one of their busts included these words in the narrative of the investigation: “No social distancing measures of any type were in place and patrons, dancers, and other staff were engaging in repeated, direct contact.”

 The same day in another part of Ohio, they were at a taco place.
 That establishment received a citation for “improper conduct – disorderly activity“.
 This was a result of an OIU agent observing “approximately 10 employees not wearing masks”.

-Here are some additional quotes from reports, we’ve received just Today from all over Ohio.
+Here are some additional quotes from reports, we’ve received just this weekend from all over Ohio.

 So, the laws have teeth.
 Believe it or not.
 Agree or not.
 Just like the speed limit, if the sign says 55 and you go 70, you can certainly do that but don’t be surprised when it ends up costing you some fines (or worse).

 The OIU is divided into six districts.
 For citizens, it is encouraged that complaints be issued to the Central District in Columbus.
 From there, they will assign the complaint to the correct field office.
 You can call (614) 644-2415 or email ADOIUCent@dps.ohio.gov